Samic8/samdawson.dev/src/articles/min-media-queries.md

 }
 ```

 Notice that they are all _min-width_ media queries.
-I don't about you, but I normally am doing these kinds of media queries.
+I don't about you, but I normally do these kinds of media queries.

 ```css
 @media (min-width: 640px) and (max-width: 767px) {